All About Cambridge Team Racing

 All About Cambridge Team Racing – Activity Details

 Have a Go!

 Team racing is concentrated in the first two terms of each year, leaving the Easter Term free for exams and more relaxed sailing.
 If you would like to trial for one of the teams (second weekend of the Michaelmas Term), then come and visit our stand at the Fresher’s Fair in October.
-Or use the form in the Contact Us section to express your interest.
+Or use the form in the Get In Touch page to express your interest.
 Don’t worry if you haven’t done any team racing before.
 This is the case for many of the people joining the sailing team.
 Although most people have prior experience of fleet racing, this isn’t always the case either!

 Cambridge teams have always been amongst the best university teams in the country.
-We win BUSA regularly and have rarely failed to reach the quarter-finals in recent years.
-Cambridge teams finished 2nd, 3rd, 4th in the 2017 BUSA – a performance never equalled by any other university.
-Only the record of the legendary team of 1999-2000, which won BUSA and the UKTRA National Championships in 2000, remains to be challenged.
-Cambridge Ladies came 2nd at their BUSA in 2017, 3rd nationally.
+We win BUSA regularly (2014, 2015, 2016) and rarely fail to reach the quarter-finals.
+Cambridge teams finished 2nd, 3rd, 4th in the 2017 BUSA – a performance never equalled by any other university – and finished 2nd again in 2018.
+Only the record of the legendary team of 1999-2000, which won both BUSA and the UKTRA National Championships in 2000, remains to be challenged.
+Cambridge Ladies came 2nd at their BUSA in 2017 and 3rd in 2018.
 So many UK universities know all about Cambridge team racing!

 Cambridge hosts an annual team racing event, the Cam Cup, during the Lent Term (usually early March).
 Entries are by invitation only – to the best alumni and university teams in the country.